mila-iqia/ResearchTemplate/README.md

 Please note: This is a Work-in-Progress.
 The goal is to make a first release by the end of summer 2024.

-This is a research project template.
-It is meant to be a starting point for ML researchers at [Mila](https://mila.quebec/en).
+This is a template repository for a research project in machine learning.
+It is meant to be a starting point for new ML researchers that run jobs on SLURM clusters.
+The main target audience is [Mila](https://mila.quebec/en) researchers and students, but this should still be useful to anyone that uses PyTorch-Lightning with Hydra.

 For more context, see [this  introduction to the project.](https://mila-iqia.github.io/ResearchTemplate/overview/intro).